 Be wary of promises of high returns.
 Always do plenty of research and get impartial advice before you take out an investment.
 Check the FCA’s website to see if the firm is registered on the Financial Services Register, or if it’s on the list of firms with temporary registration.
 It’s a good idea to check the FCA warning list for known scams and firms to avoid.
 Don’t be rushed into a decision.

 Money mule scams

-You might see what looks like a genuine advert online, in an email or on social media, offering you a chance to earn easy cash by moving funds through your bank account.
+You see what looks like a genuine advert, offering you a chance to earn easy cash by moving money through your bank account.

-If you respond to it, criminals will use you as a middle man known as a ‘money mule' to handle funds earned through criminal activity.
+If you answer it, criminals will use you as a middleman, known as a ‘money mule', to handle funds earned through criminal activity.

 Don’t accept any job offers that ask you to do this.
-If you get involved, it could result in criminal prosecution, your account being frozen, and your information being shared with other banks as someone who cannot be trusted, which will make banking difficult for you.
+If you get involved, it could result in criminal prosecution and your account being frozen.
+Your information may also be shared with other banks and building societies as someone who can’t be trusted.
+This could make banking difficult for you.

 Criminals may call you impersonating the police.
 They may claim they need your assistance with an ‘undercover investigation’.
-The aim of the scam is to scare you and trick you into parting with your money.
+The aim is to scare you and trick you into parting with your money.

 As it’s an ‘undercover investigation’, you’ll be told not to tell anyone especially Nationwide staff about the phone call.
 They’ll even tell you to lie to Nationwide staff if you get asked what the money is for.

-This is one example of this scam and there are others.
+This is one example of this scam.
+There are others.